Skip to content Skip to sidebar Skip to footer

 Hypertension Diagnosis is a condition where the force of blood might be well against artery walls is consistently too high.

-When the issue is left untreated, it can further damage blood vessels and organs.
+When this risk has left the course, further damage can be cognate to blood vessels and organs.
 It further leads to severe health conditions.

 Why Is Hypertension Diagnosis Important?